Vehicle Industry Registration Procedures Manual

 • The date following expiration of the out-of-state registration.
 The applicant must apply for registration or planned nonoperation (PNO) prior to the vehicle’s out-of-state registration expiration to avoid penalties or fees/penalties.

-A nonresident active duty military
+If the RO Is A nonresident active duty military

 service member or their nonresident